definitelynotstarlord/SlowHeim/README.md

   - You can now build a Shield Generator with tin, copper, and surtling cores to help protect you from storms
   - Serpents are much faster and will be able to strike your boat with a more vicious bite
   - Haldor now buys fish, neck meat, deer meat, serpent meat, and more!
 Hunting and fishing could be lucrative
+  - Stonecutter no longer requires iron and can be crafted with resources from the Black Forest

 ## Troubleshooting
 - You can modify these mods in-game by pressing `F1` or by opening the config files themselves locally.
 I would recommend [vscode](https://code.visualstudio.com/download) if you're wanting to edit config files locally, but Notepad++ and even Notepad do work